 Smoke Wear

-Comfortable, because baggy, minimalistic and chic—Smoke Wear is an edgy streetwear label for the millennials.
-This gender-inclusive label emphasises on functionality and the label says its pieces are for those who don't shy away from making a revolutionary style statement.
-Besides, sustainability is the core of how the label functions.
-What's worth shopping? mini hoodies, suede sweatshirts and printed bodysuits.
+Comfortable because baggy, minimalistic, and chic—Smoke Wear is an edgy streetwear label for millennials.
+This gender-inclusive label emphasizes functionality, and the label says its pieces are for those who don't shy away from making a revolutionary style statement.
+Besides, sustainability is the core of how this brand functions.
+What's worth shopping?
+Mini hoodies, suede sweatshirts, and printed bodysuits.

 ADK By Avishi Dayal Kalra